Ravenna/llmsTxtGenerator/content/collections/pages/seattle-wa-website-development.md

           -
             type: text
             text: 'At Ravena, we pride ourselves on delivering high-quality websites that are optimized for speed, performance, and user experience.
 We use the latest web development technologies to ensure your website is responsive, mobile-friendly, and optimized for search engines.'
-      -
-        type: blockquote
-        content:
-          -
-            type: paragraph
-            attrs:
-              class: null
-            content:
-              -
-                type: text
-                text: "Ravenna did an amazing job and took the time to learn about our company mission so that our website would be not only aesthetically pleasing but also highly effective.
-They were very flexible and accommodating\_with our schedule and gave thorough weekly reports to keep us updated on progress.
-We will definitely use Ravenna again for future needs!"
-      -
-        type: paragraph
-        attrs:
-          class: null
     content_width: three-quarters
     type: full_width
     enabled: true